 Before we delve into the intriguing question of calories, it is vital to understand the composition of cardboard.
 This multifaceted material typically comprises layers of cellulose fibers bonded together, providing strength and rigidity.
 While it is true that cardboard is primarily used for packaging and does not consist of traditional food components, it is essential to assess its potential nutritional value.

-See also How many calories does spanish rice have
+See also How many calories in a container of blackberries

 Dispelling the Caloric Notion